henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 This software was born from **personal necessity**.
 For over 26 years, the architect fought against an undiagnosed spinal condition (C1/C2) that was repeatedly dismissed by doctors.
 While his body failed, code became distraction, therapy, and finally **passion**.

-> *"I tried to work – to hold down a normal job.
-The problem: the pain.
-I could never endure it for long.
-It was humiliating to have to listen to accusations that I was just lazy or unwilling.
-That is not true.
-I had dreams.
-I wanted to earn my own money.
-I dreamed of starting a family."*

 **FlowShift** is the result – a tool that creates **order when life becomes chaotic**.
 It is a conscious counter-design to the bloated software industry: **lean, precise, and sovereign**.

 > *"I have nothing left to lose, except my love for this world."*